 Trick-or-treating: October 31, 3:30 - 7:00 PM

 Kids may trick-or-treat during official hours on Halloween, 3:30 - 7:00 PM.
-Please review safety tips with your little ones to ensure that everyone has a fun and safe celebration.
+Please review the safety tips below with your little ones to ensure that everyone has a fun and safe celebration.

 Safety Reminders from the Highland Park Police Department